The Chemical Brothers: 1984–1995: Formation and early incarnations

-In October 1992, they pressed 500 white-label copies and took them to dance-record shops around London, but all refused to play it, saying it was too slow (the track played at 111 BPM).
+In October 1992, they pressed 500 white label copies and took them to dance-record shops around London, but all refused to play it, saying it was too slow (the track played at 111 BPM).
 They sent a copy to London DJ Andrew Weatherall, who made it a permanent fixture in his DJ sets.
-In May 1993, Junior Boy's Own released "Song to the Siren".
+In May 1993 Steven Hall signed the duo and Junior Boy's Own released "Song to the Siren".

 Around June 1993, the Dust Brothers recorded their first remixes.
 The first was "Packet of Peace" for Justin Robertson's Lionrock group, followed by songs from Leftfield, Republica, and the Sandals.
 Later in 1993, Rowlands and Simons completed work on their Fourteenth Century Sky EP, released in January 1994.
 It contained the groundbreaking "Chemical Beats", which epitomised the duo's genre-defining big beat sound.
 The EP also contained "One Too Many Mornings", which for the first time showed their less intense, more chilled-out side.
 Both "One Too Many Mornings" and "Chemical Beats" would later appear on their debut album.
 Fourteenth Century Sky was followed later in 1994 by the My Mercury Mouth EP.
 "Chemical Beats" was also part of the soundtrack for the first edition of the Wipeout video game series, having been featured in Wipeout for the PlayStation in 1995.

 In October 1994, the Dust Brothers became resident DJs at the small but influential Heavenly Sunday Social Club at the Albany pub in London's Great Portland Street.
 Noel Gallagher, Paul Weller, James Dean Bradfield, and Tim Burgess were regular visitors.
 The Dust Brothers were subsequently asked to remix tracks by Manic Street Preachers and the Charlatans, plus Primal Scream's "Jailbird" and the Prodigy's "Voodoo People".
 These two remixes received television exposure, being playlisted by MTV Europe's "The Party Zone" in 1995.

-Early in 1994, the Dust Brothers were approached in the club one Sunday by Gallagher from Oasis, who were becoming one of the most prominent guitar bands in Britain.
-Gallagher told the duo that he had a Balearic-inspired track he had written that he would like them to remix.
-However, over time, Gallagher changed his mind, and in the end the Brothers did not remix it.

 In March 1995, the Dust Brothers began their first international tour, which included the United States – where they played with Orbital and Underworld – then a series of European festivals.
 Also around this time, objections were filed by the original Dust Brothers over the use of their name, and so Rowlands and Simons had to decide on a new name.
 They decided to call themselves the Chemical Brothers after "Chemical Beats".